EhsanulHaqueSiam/HotelManagementSystem/README.md

 The classes and interfaces in this project serve various purposes, including managing payments (💸 BkashPayment, 💸 NagadPayment, 💸 ConfirmPayment), handling check-in and check-out processes (🛎️ CheckIn, 🛎️ CheckOut, 🛎️ CheckOutRoomSearch, 🛎️ ClearCheckOut, 🛎️ CustomerDataEntry, 🛎️ WriteCheckInInfo), providing user interfaces (🖥️ DashBoard, ✏️ Edit, 🔑 ForgetPass, 🔑 ForgetPass2, 🔑 ForgetPass3, 🔑 Login, 🏠 Main, 🛏️ ManageRoom, 💰 Payment, 👤 Profile, 📄 ShowRoom, ✏️ Signup, 🛎️ UCheckIn, 🛎️ UCheckOut, 🖥️ UDashBoard), and more.

-This project aims to demonstrate the practical implementation of object-oriented programming principles and provide a solid foundation for further development and enhancement.
+This project aims to demonstrate the practical implementation of object-oriented programming principles, guided by the expertise of our Java faculty, **Rashidul Hasan Nabil**.
+It provides a solid foundation for further development and enhancement.

 Feel free to explore the source code and contribute to the project to make it even more robust and feature-rich.
 Happy coding! 🚀👩‍💻👨‍💻